brianush1/slyther/README.md

 	sudo add-apt-repository ppa:dickbalaska/slyther
 	sudo apt update
-	sudo apt install slyther
+	sudo apt install slyther2
 	or
 	sudo apt install slyther3

-slyther and slyther3 differ only slightly.
+slyther2 and slyther3 differ only slightly.
 * slyther3 uses a manual cursor instead of the system cursor.
 * slyther3 needs a better video card (even though the graphics are the same).